Brinson (rapper)

-Brinson James Wright (born August 5, 1989), who goes by the stage name Brinson, is an American Christian hip hop rapper.
+Brinson James Wright (born August 5, 1989), who goes by the stage name Brinson, is an American rapper.
 He has released ten studio albums since 2008.

 Early life

 Wright was born Brinson James Wright, on August 5, 1989 in Jacksonville, Florida, to Gerald and Marion Wright.
-He attendedBelmont University in Nashville, Tennessee to study in their Music Business department.
+He attended Belmont University in Nashville, Tennessee to study in their Music Business department.

 Music career

 Brinson's music career started in 2006, as he released his first studio album, Escaping Me, on September 23 of that year, from GodChaserz Entertainment.
 The subsequent studio album, OMG, was released on November 2, 2010, by GodChaserz Entertainment.
 His third studio album, No Other Heroes, was released October 23, 2012, from GodChaserz Entertainment.
 He released, Until We Meet Again, on August 4, 2015, with GodChaserz Entertainment.

 He is part of the rap collective All the King's Men, with CStraight and ReadyWriter, and they released their first album, All the King's Men, on September 30, 2014, from GodChaserz Entertainment, where Brinson is the sole operator.